Want to learn why there’s such a buzz around conversational marketing and how you can use it to boost your online sales?

 - Keep in simple.
 Remember that visitors expect an easy and quick process.

 - Experiment.
 Test everything and tweak when necessary.

 - Follow-up.
-Even if you’re relying on automation, always route people to a real human at some point.
+Even if you’re relying on marketing automation software, always route people to a real human at some point.

 Conversational Marketing Tools